-Stop taking Rosuvastatin and seek medical help immediately if you have any of the following allergic reactions:
+Stop taking Rosuvastatin tablets and seek medical help immediately if you have any of the following allergic reactions:

-- Difficulty in breathing, with or without swelling of the face, lips, tongue and/or throat. - Swelling of the face, lips, tongue and/or throat, which may cause difficulty in swallowing. - Severe itching of the skin (with raised lumps). - Reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms (Stevens-Johnson syndrome). - Widespread rash, high body temperature and enlarged lymph nodes (DRESS syndrome or drug hypersensitivity syndrome).
+- Difficulty in breathing, with or without swelling of the face, lips, tongue and/or throat - Swelling of the face, lips, tongue and/or throat, which may cause difficulty in swallowing - Severe itching of the skin (with raised lumps).

-Also, stop taking Rosuvastatin and talk to your doctor immediately:

-- If you have any unusual aches or pains in your muscles which go on for longer than you might expect.
+Also, stop taking Rosuvastatin tablets and talk to your doctor immediately if you have any unusual aches or pains in your muscles which go on for longer than you might expect.
 Muscle symptoms are more common in children and adolescents than in adults.
-As with other statins, a very small number of people have experienced unpleasant muscle effects and rarely these have gone on to become a potentially life threatening muscle damage known as rhabdomyolvsis. - If you experience muscle rupture. - If you have lupus-like disease syndrome (including rash, joint disorders and effects on blood cells).
+As with other statins, a very small number of people have experienced unpleasant muscle effects and rarely these have gone on to become a potentially life threatening muscle damage known as rhabdomyolysis.

-Common: (may affect up to 1 in 10 people)
+Common possible side effects (these may affect between 1 in 10 and 1 in 100 patients):

+- Headache

+- Stomach pain

+- Constipation

+- Feeling sick

+- Muscle pain

+- Feeling weak

+- Dizziness

-- Headache, stomach pain, constipation, feeling sick, muscle pain, feeling weak, dizziness. - An increase in the amount of protein in the urine this usually returns to normal on its own without having to stop taking your Rosuvastatin tablets (only Rosuvastatin 40 mg). - Diabetes.
+- An increase in the amount of protein in the urine this usually returns to normal on its own without having to stop taking your Rosuvastatin tablets (only Rosuvastatin tablets 40 mg)

+- Diabetes.
 This is more likely if you have high levels of sugars and fats in your blood, are overweight and have high blood pressure.
 Your doctor will monitor you while you are taking this medicine.